Hutchinson Bottle Sales Guide

 Glass

-manufacturers and bottlers referred to the bottles using Hutchinson's
+manufacturers and bottlers referred to the bottles that utilized Hutchinson's

 Patent Spring Stoppers as “

-your bottle with the illustration show above; if your bottle does not match
+your bottle with the illustration shown above and if it does not match

 this image,